 The Wire does not hold your hand at all when it comes to referencing previous plot points and characters, so seeing them in rapid succession can really help you catch everything.
 The DVD menus also configured it so you don't have to watch the Previously On segments unless you want to.

-Breaking Bad, as the show is one continuous plot arc and nearly every episode ends on a cliffhanger.
+Breaking Bad has been referred to as arguably the best binge-watching series of all time, as the show is one continuous plot arc and nearly every episode ends on a cliffhanger.

 The general consensus on Angel is that Season 4 qualifies, mostly due to the love triangle between the title character, Cordelia, and Angel's son who Likes Older Women.
 Much of this season isn't even essential to the plot, as Season 5 magically Reset Buttons all of the past year's events.